Phase Transition for Stochastic Block Model with more than $\sqrt{n}$ Communities: Introduction

-In this paper, we provide a partial answer to these two questions.
-We prove that \begin{enumerate} \item Low-degree polynomials fail for community recovery when $\lambda \lesssim_{\log} \pa{q+{\lambda \over K}}^{1-\log_{n}(K)}$, for all density regime; \item Community recovery is possible in some moderately sparse regimes when \eqref{eq:new} holds. \end{enumerate} These two results provide evidence that the phase transition for community recovery in poly-time holds at the Threshold~\eqref{eq:new} conjectured by Chin et al.~\cite{pmlr-v291-chin25a}.
+In this paper, we provide an answer to these two questions.
+We prove that, when $K\geq \sqrt{n}$ \begin{enumerate}[wide, labelindent=0pt] \item LDP fail for partial recovery when $\lambda \lesssim_{\log} q^{1-\log_{n}(K)}$, for all density regimes; \item Community recovery in poly-time is possible in moderately sparse regimes when \eqref{eq:new} holds. \end{enumerate} These two results provide evidence that, when $K\geq \sqrt{n}$, the phase transition for community recovery in poly-time holds around the Threshold~\eqref{eq:new} conjectured by~\cite{pmlr-v291-chin25a}.
 Let us present our two main contributions with more details.

-\paragraph{Contribution 1: Low degree polynomial lower bound.} Our first main result is a low-degree lower bound for community recovery when $K\geq \sqrt{n}$.
+\paragraph{Contribution 1: Low degree polynomial lower bound.} Our first main result is a LDP lower bound for community recovery for any $K\leq n$.
 Low-degree polynomials are not well-suited for directly outputting a partition of the nodes, which is combinatorial by nature.
 Instead, as standard for clustering or community recovery~\cite{luo2023computational,Even24,SohnWein25,pmlr-v291-chin25a,Even25a}, we focus on the problem of estimating $x_{ij}=\mathbf{1}\ac{i,j\ \text{are in the same community}}-1/K$, which can be directly related to the problem of clustering~\cite{Even24,Even25a}.
-Our main result --- Corollary~ \ref{cor:LB}, Section~\ref{sec:main} --- states the following.
+Theorem~\ref{thm:BI}, Appendix~\ref{sec:main}, states a precise version of the following.